Appointment of Teaching Fellows

 Part-time Acting Instructor (PTAI)

 PTAIs conduct sections of introductory courses or advanced seminars, normally seminars in their special fields.
 All PTAIs are supervised by faculty.
 In the case of multi-section introductory courses, the supervision often includes the use of a common syllabus and examinations.
 PTAI assignments may be made only at the TF20 level.

 Note: Students who have not yet met the English proficiency requirement may serve only as graders without contact.
 All other types of assignments listed above require certified English proficiency.

 Teaching Fellows and Financial Aid

 Graduate student teaching at Yale is divided into two categories, stipend and non-stipend.
 Students doing stipend teaching receive the standard departmental stipend as promised in the letter of admission, irrespective of the level or type of assignment, Such teaching is included the financial aid package and is considered part of the student’s academic program.
 Just as students are expected to attend classes, take exams and write a dissertation, they are expected to teach.

 Students who have completed the teaching required by their program may continue to teach outside of the financial package, if positions are available.
 Such teaching is considered non-stipend teaching.
 Students doing non-stipend teaching receive $4,000 per term for courses requiring 6-10 hours of effort per week, and $8,000 for courses that require 15-20 hours per week.

 No graduate student doing stipend teaching may teach for more than 20 hours per week.
-Students doing non-stipend teaching may teach up to three TF Level 20 assignments per year.
+Non-stipend teaching is considered part-time employment.
+As such, students enrolled in the Graduate School of Arts & Sciences still receiving a financial package may not teach more than a TF10 above the stipend per term.
+Otherwise, students doing non-stipend teaching may teach up to three TF Level 20 assignments per year.